Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 Old Park Hopper tickets purchased prior to 1/2/05 can no longer be upgraded, or converted to Magic Your Way tickets.
 All you can do is use up the remaining days on them.

 For some people an Annual Pass is the most economical choice.
-Generally speaking, if you will be going into the Walt Disney World theme parks for more than 11 days in a year, an Annual Pass is well worth considering.
+Generally speaking, if you will be going into the Walt Disney World theme parks for at least 12 days in a year, an Annual Pass is well worth considering.

 Even for somewhat shorter stays, consider the substantial benefits that are often available to Annual Passholders: hotel discounts, discounts on entertainment, free parking and the opportunity to buy a Tables in Wonderland card that saves 20% on most of Disney’s full-service restaurants.
 You may find it’s worthwhile to purchase an Annual Pass for at least one person in your party, just for those benefits.